 11-5-1: GENERAL LAYOUT STANDARDS:

-A. The town's general plan shall be used as an advisory guide for all subdivision layouts.
+The Town's general plan shall be used as an advisory guide for all subdivision layouts.

-B. Where trees, waterways, scenic points, historical spots or other town assets and landmarks, as determined by the planning commission, are located within a proposed subdivision, reasonable steps should be taken to preserve these features in conformance with the Clarkston Town Manual of Design and Construction Standards.
+Where trees, waterways, scenic points, historical spots or other Town assets and landmarks, as determined by the Planning Commission, are located within a proposed subdivision, reasonable steps should be taken to preserve these features in conformance with the Clarkston Town Manual of Design and Construction Standards.
 (Ord.
 22-06, 8-16-2022)

 11-5-2: LOT LAYOUT STANDARDS: